raspberrypilearning/the-all-seeing-pi/software.md

 sudo apt-get install python-PIL
 ```

-This will install the necessary software to control the PiCamera, create a GUI, tweet and manipulate images.
+This will install the necessary software to control the Camera Module, create a GUI, and tweet and manipulate images.

-If you are using the Raspberry Pi touch screen to make this resource, you will also need to enter the following commands:
+If you are using the Raspberry Pi touchscreen to make this resource, you will also need to enter the following commands:

 ```bash
 sudo apt-get update